TABLE OF CONTENTS

 ▢ Academic Qualifications Paper

 Bring all your original copies of academic certificates, transcripts, professional working diplomas for the sake of the employment in future.
-You can ask for an equivalence of diploma from the Ministry of Education and Training in Belgium.
-An ‘Equivalence Statement’ is a document which equalises the overseas academic certificates to the grade equivalent to Belgian education system.
+You can ask for the Equivalence of Diploma from the Ministry of Education and Training in Belgium.
+An ‘Equivalence Statement’ is a document which equalises the overseas academic certificates to the grade similar to the Belgian education system.

 ▢ Medical Record History of Health Screening and Vaccination